 For each bank the intercept and slope for each deposit type are made up of a fixed component and a heterogeneous random component.
-In Tables 2-4, the relevant SD indicates whether there is significant variation across the banks between the random components of the coefficients on a first-order deposit type.
-This variation across the banks in the random components of the coefficients on a first-order deposit type would be overlooked by a fixed parameter model, whereas the widespread significant SDs for first-order deposit types in Tables 2-4 provide support for random parameter modelling of these variables.
+In tables 2-4 the relevant standard deviation indicates whether there is significant variation across the banks between the random components of the coefficients on a first order deposit type.
+This variation across the banks in the random components of the coefficients on a first order deposit type would be overlooked by a fixed parameter model, whereas the widespread significant standard deviations for first order deposit types in tables 2-4 provide support for random parameter modeling of these variables.
 Moreover, fixed parameter models implicitly allow correlation between the intercept and the regressors, but the model output from a random parameters model is more explicit about this correlation.
-To illustrate, the correlations in Tables 2-4 indicate that there are a number of cases where there is significant correlation between the random components of the intercept and a first-order deposit type.
+To illustrate, the correlations in tables 2-4 indicate that there are a number of cases where there is significant correlation between the random components of the intercept and a first order deposit type.

 To ascertain whether the fitted models support splitting the entire sample, a Wald test is used to test the null hypothesis of equality of the two sets of parameters for the pre-crisis period and the period covering the crisis and beyond.
-For all three model specifications, we reject the null that the two sets of parameters are equal at the 0.1% level, which supports estimating separate IDFs for 1992-2007 and 2008-2015.
+For all three model specifications we reject the null that the two sets of parameters are equal at the 0.1% level, which supports estimating separate IDFs for 1992 - 2007 and 2008 - 2015.9

-As expected, the three fitted model specifications for both sample periods in Tables 2-4 all yield negative output elasticities and positive input elasticities at the sample mean.
+As expected the three fitted model specifications for both sample periods in tables 2-4 all yield negative output elasticities and positive input elasticities at the sample mean.
 We can therefore conclude that at the sample mean all the fitted models satisfy the monotonicity property of the translog IDF.
-From the estimates of model specifications 1-3 for 1992-2007, we observe evidence of moderate increasing returns to scale that lie within the narrow band of 1.07-1.09.
+From the estimates of model specifications 1-3 for 1992 - 2007 we observe evidence of moderate increasing returns to scale that lie within the narrow band of 1.07-1.09.
 Even though we find evidence of only moderate increasing returns Wald tests reveal that in each case the returns are significantly different from 1 at the 0.1% level.
-This is because the variances and covariances of the first-order output parameters are particularly small.
-This evidence of moderate increasing returns is consistent with a good proportion of the findings for pre-crisis samples from two seminal studies of returns to scale in U.S. banking (Wheelock & Wilson, 2001, 2012).
+This is because the variances and covariances of the first order output parameters are particularly small.
+This evidence of moderate increasing returns to scale in U.S. banking (Wheelock and Wilson, 2001; 2012).